optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

   making the code that processes the criterion output very complex and full of if conditions.
-- The best typing information we could get for the output of the criterion function is `float | dict[str, Any]` which is not very useful.
+- The best typing information we could get for the output of the criterion function is `float | dict[str, Any]`, which is not very useful.
 - We only know if the specified criterion function is compatible with the selected optimizer after we evaluate it once.
 This means that errors for users are raised very late.
-- While optional, in least-squares problems it is possible that a user specifies root_contributions, contributions and value even though any of them could be constructed out of the root_contributions.
+- While optional, in least-squares problems it is possible that a user specifies `root_contributions`, `contributions` and `value` even though any of them could be constructed out of the `root_contributions`.
 This means we need to check that all of them are compatible.
-- The name `criterion` is not used very widely in the Python optimization ecosystem
+- The name `criterion` is not used very widely in the Python optimization ecosystem.

 #### Proposal